 Population served: Transplant patients and families, caregivers, survivors

 To improve the quality of life for bone marrow, stem cell, and cord blood transplant patients and their families by providing vital financial assistance, emotional support, and comprehensive educational programs.

-- Patient Aid Program provides funding to help cover the costs of donor searches, compatibility testing, bone marrow harvesting, medications, home and child care services, medical equipment, transportation, cord blood banking, housing costs and other expenses associated with the transplant
+- Patient Aid Program may provide a small amount of funding to help patients with very limited incomes cover the costs of donor searches, compatibility testing, bone marrow harvesting, medications, home and child care services, medical equipment, transportation, cord blood banking, housing costs and other expenses associated with the transplant

 - One-to-One Fund is a personal fund created for a specific patient.
 BMF administers and maintains the Fund, and can offer support with fundraising ideas

 - Lifeline Project will post the patient’s photo and story on a webpage so people can donate money directly to the patient to help cover costs associated with the transplant

 - Offers resource listings and list of transplant centers in the U.S.

 - Provides SupportLine - a free service that connects patients and caregivers undergoing a transplant with patients and caregivers who are post-transplant

 - Offers Ask the Expert - a question-and-answer service where patients can email questions to health professionals about bone marrow and stem cell transplantation